manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-3.md

 Let's see what we can do with this.

-As said, Node.js basically is a JavaScript interpreter[^note1], wrapped into a command line application instead of a web browser.
+As said, Node.js basically is a JavaScript interpreter, wrapped into a command line application instead of a web browser.

+> To be precise, Node.js wraps V8, an open-source JavaScript engine developed by The Chromium Project for Google Chrome and Chromium web browsers.
+See https://en.wikipedia.org/wiki/V8_(JavaScript_engine) for more details.

 As such, it provides an interactive console, very much like the one we already worked with.
 Simply start the `node` application, and you are thrown into this interactive console:

     > node